-Moreover, while the BCA caps represent the upper limit of spending that will meet the act's deficit reduction targets, some Members of Congress favor even lower levels of spending than the BCA allows and redistributing reductions in order to protect some accounts, especially defense.
-The FY2014 budget resolution adopted by the House on March 21 (H.Con.Res.
-25) cuts nondefense discretionary spending more than \$1 trillion below the level established in the BCA and removes defense discretionary spending from possible sequestration, meaning that nondefense discretionary programs would be affected to a greater degree.
+While the BCA caps represent the upper limit of spending that will meet the act's deficit reduction targets, some Members of Congress favor even lower levels of spending than the BCA allows.
+Some would like to redistribute reductions in order to protect some accounts, especially defense.
+Congress has debated whether to maintain scheduled spending cuts in future years.
+As noted above, Congress has increased the discretionary spending caps on three occasions and could debate whether to modify the caps again-by increasing or reducing them.
 Overall, no matter how much support there may be for more SRF spending, Congress faces many competing needs, priorities, and difficult choices.